-While the similarities in intuition let INFJs understand themselves and INTPs better, the differences in feeling and thinking help them to realize “when not to be so concerned with what affects other people”.
-Because of their secondary function of extroverted feeling, INFJs are often willing to sacrifice things in the sake of harmony.
+While the similarities in intuition let INFJs understand themselves and INTPs better, the differences in feeling and thinking help them to realize when not to be so concerned with what affects other people.
+Because of their secondary function of extroverted feeling, INFJs are often willing to sacrifice things for the sake of harmony.
 The close friendship or relationship with an INTP can help put things into perspective.

-INTPs also have introverted thinking (Ti) as their primary cognitive functions.
+INTPs also have introverted thinking (Ti) as their primary cognitive function.
 This makes them care more about the truth and facts than about harmony.
-In addition to helping INFJs balance out their need for harmony with logical reasoning, Ti lets them “do things with more structure”.
-INFJs have introverted thinking as their tertiary function, which “they put to the side for emotions”.
+In addition to helping INFJs balance out their need for harmony with logical reasoning, Ti lets them “do things with more structure.”
+INFJs have introverted thinking as their tertiary function, which, as Patricia says, “They put to the side for emotions.”
 The friendship with an INTP gives them the opportunity to explore that gift and talk about their ideas.

 Overall, feeling understood and valued by an INTP can help an INFJ gain more confidence in themselves.
-Patricia said, “it very quickly made me feel more comfortable with myself, with my choices, my decisions, and my interests.
+Patricia said, “It very quickly made me feel more comfortable with myself, with my choices, my decisions, and my interests.
 I gained a lot of confidence and strength.”
-Leading her to feel more secure in who she is.
+This led her to feel more secure in who she is.

 What the INFJ brings to the INTP

 Similar to what the INTP brings to the INFJ in regards to intuition, the INFJ also reflects the INTPs way of thinking back to them.
-In this case, the INFJ shows the INTP how to reduce ideas, to find the common theme or moral.
-Instead of expanding the idea and potentially diving too deep into it.
+In this case, the INFJ shows the INTP how to reduce ideas to find the common theme or moral rather than expanding the idea and potentially diving too deep into it.

 In regards to the feeling and thinking dichotomy, the INFJ helps the INTP be more aware when there are small emotional nuances.
-Reminding them occasionally that “there are people involved, [and that] there are feelings involved”.
-Which is a skill that the INTP can then carry into their other relationships.
-INTPs have extroverted feeling as their inferior function, INFJs give them the opportunity to explore and develop that further.
+Reminding them occasionally that, “There are people involved, [and that] there are feelings involved.”
+This is a skill that the INTP can then carry into their other relationships.
+INTPs have extroverted feeling as their inferior function; INFJs give them the opportunity to explore and develop that further.

 How the INFJ and the INTP interact

 Deep conversations like this are the norm in an INFJ + INTP friendship.
 They can happen on a daily basis without ever getting boring.
-But even in a long distance friendship/relationship it is easy for INFJs and INTP to pick up right where they left off when they meet again.
+Even in a long distance friendship/relationship, it is easy for INFJs and INTP to pick up right where they left off when they meet again.

 Struggles in an INFJ + INTP friendship

 One of the biggest struggles in an INFJ + INTP friendship is getting the INFJ to open up and trust the INTP.
-INFJ are generally very guarded and take some time to feel comfortable around new people.
-Patricia mentioned that “[Ann-Marie] told me that she felt like I needed a lot of time to open up to her”.
-And that it took a lot of hanging out and getting to know each other before their relationship became very loving and transparent.
+INFJs are generally very guarded and take some time to feel comfortable around new people.
+Patricia mentioned that “[Ann-Marie] told me that she felt like I needed a lot of time to open up to her.”
+She also said that it took a lot of hanging out and getting to know each other before their relationship became very loving and transparent.

-The reservation and discomfort of the INFJ around new people can often not make sense to the more logical INTP.
-In Patricias case, when she didn’t know someone, she didn’t know how to act around them, which was very uncomfortable for her.
-Which can sometimes be hard to explain logically.
+The reservation and discomfort of the INFJ around new people will often not make sense to the more logical INTP.
+In Patricia’s case, when she didn’t know someone, she didn’t know how to act around them.
+As a result, this was very uncomfortable for her (which can sometimes be hard to explain logically).

 On the other hand, INTPs can be oblivious to emotional nuances, which are very important for the INFJ.
-If both, the INTP and the INFJ are open learn and understand where the other is coming from, they can help each other grow by leaning on each others strengths to balance their own weaknesses.
+If both the INTP and the INFJ are open to learning and understanding where the other is coming from, they can help each other grow by leaning on each other’s strengths to balance their own weaknesses.

 For a deeper insight into how the cognitive functions complement each other, consider reading our article on Personality Type Compatibility.

 Disclaimer: These insights into an INFJ + INTP friendship are based solely on the individual experience of Patricia (INFJ – Hummingbird).
 It does not mean that every friendship involving an INFJ and an INTP will be exactly the same.
-But we are hoping it will give you a general idea of what you can look forward to and what to be aware of.
+However, we are hoping that this piece will give you a general idea of what you can look forward to and be aware of.